Product Disclosure Statement

 By clicking "Accept" below, I confirm that I have read and accept the terms of the Product Disclosure Statement/Terms of Service Document and agree to receive them online.

 This document consists of a "Product Disclosure Statement" (PDS) and "Terms of Service" (contained in Schedules 1 and 2).
-These materials contain your rights and obligations when using the Google Wallet buyer and seller payment service (Google Wallet Service), as well as Google's rights and obligations.
+These materials contain your rights and obligations when using the Google Payments buyer and seller payment service (Google Payments Service), as well as Google's rights and obligations.
 Please read them carefully.

-1.2 The Google Wallet Service (previously known as Google Checkout) is operated in Australia by GPAL, located at:
+1.2 The Google Payments Service (previously known as Google Checkout) is operated in Australia by GPAL, located at:

 48 Pirrama Road